python-ldap/python-ldap/Doc/reference/ldap.rst

    is detected.

    The exceptions are accompanied by a dictionary with additional information.
-   The following fields are set in the dictionary if the relevant information is available:
+   All fields are optional and more fields may be added in the future.
+   Currently, ``python-ldap`` may set the following fields:

-   * ``'desc'``: string giving an English description of the error class.
+   * ``'desc'``: string giving a description of the error class, as provided by OpenLDAP's ``ldap_err2string``.
    * ``'info'``: string containing more information that the server may have sent.
+The value is server-specific: for example, the OpenLDAP server may send different info messages than Active Directory or 389-DS.
-   * ``'errnum'``: numeric error code.
+   * ``'errno'``: numeric error code.
    * ``'matched'``: truncated form of the name provided or alias. dereferenced for the lowest entry (object or alias) that was matched.
    * ``'msgid'``: ID of the matching asynchronous request.